Waldensian Evangelical Church of the River Plate: Inter-ecclesiastical relations

 The church is a member of the World Communion of Reformed Churches.
 Furthermore, the denomination is closely related to the Waldensian Evangelical Church, with which it holds meetings on theological matters.

-Doctrine
+Beliefs

-The church subscribes to the Apostles' Creed and the Nicene Creed.
+The Church subscribes to the Apostles' Creed and the Nicene Creed.
 In addition, the denomination subscribes to the Waldensian Confession of Faith, drawn up in 1655.

-The denomination supports the ordination of women and same-sex marriage.
+The Church supports the ordination of women.

+Marriage

+A 2010 resolution allows local churches to decide about blessings of same-sex marriage.